DDroid-Android/home/README.md

 **Themis+'s Clues**

-The figure below gives the three coverage metrics (event coverage, event-pair coverage and trace-based minimal distance).
+The figure below gives the three coverage-based clues.

 - *Event coverage* (EC) computes how many events are covered or missed.
 In this case of `ScarletNote-#114`, its EC is `80%`.

 - *Event-Pair Coverage* (EPC) computes how many event pairs are covered or missed.
 In this case of `ScarletNote-#114`, its EPC is `38.1%`.

-- *Trace-based minimal distance* computes how close a testing tool can reach a bug.
+- *Trace-based minimal distance* (MD) computes how close a testing tool can reach a bug.
 It uses the number of pivot events to characterize the distance.
 Here, *Distance Statistics* computes all the reached distances between any reached state and the final state (i.e., the crashing state).
 The distances are sorted from the largest to the smallest.
 In this case of `ScarletNote-#114`, the minimal distance is `3`.
 The number of arrivals (reached times) of the `3`-minimal distance is over `150`.

 <div align="center">
     <img src="./figures/themis-plus-clues.png" width="90%"/>